philipturner/home-built-stm/README.md

 - Aluminum workpiece welding to the tool, if "lubricant or appropriate tool coatings are not used"
 - Overheating due to surface speed exceeding the rated limit, or feedrate being way too slow for a given RPM (rubbing)
 - Flutes get too full and jam the tool.
 The tool snaps off suddenly.
 This is the most common problem for beginners, and <b>likely the event where a tool "exploded"</b>.

+The new drill bits were taken out of the stock room.
+I'll swap out the existing slot mill for another (possibly identical) slot mill from the new set.
+That way, I can ensure I'm cutting with a carbide tool.
+Not messing with the gold-colored titanium nitride coating.